Improve performance with indexes

-The previous Iterate on sets example uses built-in Set methods that scan the full dataset to get the data you want.
-This tutorial shows you how to use indexes as a more cost-effective and performant alternative.
+The previous Query on collections tutorial uses built-in Set methods that traverse the whole dataset to get the data you want.
+Using indexes is extremely important for supporting production workloads at scale.
+This tutorial shows you how to use indexes to achieve cost-effective and performant queries suitable for your application.

-Indexes scale with your workload and give you predictable performance and cost.
-Effectively, an index is a lookup table.
+Indexes are effectively a lookup table.
 You define the fields you’re interested in, and Fauna indexes the documents that match your selection criteria.
+An example of how this works, and the optimization you can realize if you define a bestFlavor index as follows,

 }